yuvrajsingh835/yuvrajsingh835/README.md

 📡 Working on **biomedical, implantable, and capsule antenna design** for in-body wireless communication.
 🔬 Interested in **RF/microwave engineering, circular polarization, antenna miniaturization, and low-SAR design**.
 🧪 Designing and simulating antennas using **HFSS, ADS, MATLAB, and Cadence**.
-🚀 Currently working on antenna solutions for **Wireless Capsule Endoscopy (WCE) and WBAN applications**.
+🚀 Currently working on reconfigurable antenna designing for **WBAN applications**.

 ---